carmen-timpau/BBO-Capstone-Project/README.md

 🛠️ <ins> **Project Development Details:** </ins>

-The project was developed as part of the 6-month _Professional Certificate in Machine Learning & Artificial Intelligence_ joint programme at Imperial College London.
+The project was developed as part of the 6-month _Professional Certificate in Machine Learning & Artificial Intelligence_ joint programme at Imperial College London, during its second half - between June and August 2026.

 <br>